Blog

 Collision Induced Fragmentation of Macrolide Antibiotics

-Our LC-MS spectrometer is built for generality.
-Our photodiode array can capture all wavelengths from 200 nm to 800 nm simultaneously; our added evaporative light scattering detector is capable of detecting molecules with no UV/Vis absorbance and no ionization; our mass spectrometer (MS) employs a dual electrospray ionization (ESI) / atmospheric pressure chemical ionization (APCI) system to achieve the most general ionization of nearly any molecule.
-Our standard setup is optimized to detect readily-ionized (e.g., nitrogen-containing), moderately lipophilic (0 < log D < 6), medium-weight (100 < MW < 1000), drug-like molecules.
-The setup is amenable to routine characterization of synthetic molecules.
+Emery Pharma’s LC-MS spectrometer is built for generality.
+Our photodiode array can capture all wavelengths from 200 nm to 800 nm simultaneously; our added evaporative light scattering detector (ELSD) is capable of detecting molecules with no UV/Vis absorbance and no ionization; our mass spectrometer (MS) employs a dual electrospray ionization (ESI) / atmospheric pressure chemical ionization (APCI) system to achieve the most general ionization of nearly any molecule.
+Emery Pharma’s standard setup is optimized to detect readily-ionized (e.g., nitrogen-containing), moderately lipophilic (0 < log D < 6), medium-weight (100 < MW < 1000), drug-like molecules.
+The setup is amenable to routine LC-MS analysis of synthetic compounds.
 However, on occasion, we've had to modify standard conditions to examine special characteristics of particular molecules.
-One such modification is collision-induced fragmentation of ions.
+One such modification is collision-induced fragmentation (CID) of ions.
+In our machine, ions are generated by ESI or APCI, and are pulled through a capillary, along with neutral fragments, toward the detector.
+The ions are accelerated through the Q-array and octopole by an electric field and are detected.

 Mass Spectrometer Schematic

-Figure 1: Schematic of our mass spectrometer
+Figure 1.
+Schematic of our mass spectrometer

-Because ions and neutral particles are present in the low vacuum space between the capillary and Q-array, an additional voltage difference between the capillary and Q-array will cause collisions.
+Because ions and neutral particles are present in the low vacuum space between the capillary and Q-array, an additional voltage difference between the capillary and Q-array will cause ion collisions.
 Ions will then fragment, and will be sorted by the detector.

 Mass Spectrum Clarithromycin

-Figure 2: Standard mass spectrum of clarithromycin.
+Figure 2.
+Standard mass spectrum of clarithromycin

 Mass Spectrum Collision Induced Clarithromycin

-Figure 3: Mass spectrum of collision-induced fragments of clarithromycin.
+Figure 3.
+Mass spectrum of collision-induced fragments of clarithromycin

 Assignment Collision Induced Clarithromycin

-Figure 4: Assignment of collision-induced fragments of clarithromycin.
+Figure 4.
+Assignment of collision-induced fragments of clarithromycin

 Mass Spectrum Spiromycin